mikevallano/tmdb-moviequeue/README.md

 * The site is available at [http://www.flicksonlists.com/](http://www.flicksonlists.com/)

-* Ruby version: 2.5.3

-* Rails version: 4.2.10

-* PostgreSQL v9.3.4
+* See gemfile for rails/ruby versions.

-* No special database setup instructions. `$ rake db:setup` will do it.
+* No special database setup instructions. `$ rails db:setup` will do it.

 * No special server info.
 It's using Puma, and `$ rails s` will do it.